 The above project information is accurate to the best of our knowledge at the time of this advertisement.
-Contracts may change in scope, limits of work, bidding methods, or type of construction as design progresses.
-The Consultant Agreement is anticipated to start in approximately January 2015 and terminate in December 2019.
-We reserve the right to add or delete structures from the above listing.
-Project information is also subject to change as designs progress.
+Project information is subject to change as design progresses.
+Anticipated construction may change in scope, limits of work, bidding methods, construction schedule, or type of construction as design progresses.

 This project will require construction management in order to provide cost, schedule and quality control, quality assurance, and to comply with all PA Turnpike, state, and federal highway construction requirements.
-The agreement will include services during both the design and construction phases.
-The design phase would include as directed tasks relating to design constructability, cost estimating, value engineering and bidability reviews, project scheduling, meeting attendance, and bid packaging.
-Construction phase tasks will include construction management, administration, quality control, quality assurance, inspection, scheduling, field geotechnical assistance, surveying, environmental monitoring, safety, and public relation services.
-The Construction Manager will also provide the Resident Engineer and inspection level personnel for the construction contracts as directed.
-Additionally, inspection level staff may also be provided by others through separate agreement with the Commission for the various construction contracts, and the construction management team will oversee and manage all the construction inspection personnel.
-The selected firm will be expected efforts between several construction contracts during extensive coordination construction, as well as coordination with PennDOT and other agencies or municipalities.
+The Construction Manager will also provide the Resident Engineer and inspection level personnel for the construction contract as directed.
+Additionally, inspection level staff may also be provided by others through separate agreement with the Commission, and the construction management team will oversee and manage all the construction inspection personnel.
+The selected firm will be expected to provide coordination efforts during construction with other agencies or municipalities.

 The selected firm will be required to provide full time on-site construction management staff, with sufficient office personnel, managers, engineers, technicians, and clerical staff to support the field functions.
-Resident Engineers, managing inspection staff from different consultants, and inspection level staff will also be provided by the construction manager for the construction contracts.
-The firm will be required to set up a construction management office near the site.
-We anticipate that the selected firm will provide a field staff of on-site construction inspection personnel per project consisting of Resident Engineer level inspectors, CDS technicians, and a varying number of additional inspectors, contingent upon the contractor's work activities.
-Efficiencies by utilizing shared field staff between projects should also be anticipated.
+Resident Engineers, managing inspection staff from different consultants, and inspection level staff will also be provided by the construction manager for the construction contract.
+We anticipate that the selected firm will provide a field staff of on-site construction inspection personnel consisting of Resident Engineer level inspectors, CDS technicians, and a varying number of additional inspectors, contingent upon the contractor's work activities.
 Additional inspection personnel may be required to cover multiple shifts by the contractor.
 The selected firm is expected to participate in the remaining design and project development meetings and provide constructability reviews, schedule reviews, and similar preconstruction tasks as-directed.
 During the construction phase, the selected firm will be required to attend the pre-bid meetings and preconstruction conferences, write all project correspondence for PA Turnpike signature, and review and approve or coordinate the approval of contractors' submissions.
 In addition, the selected firm will be required to keep records utilizing the Turnpike's Construction Documentation System (CDS) to document the construction progress.
-The selected firm will also be expected to prepare current and final estimates for payment to contractors; negotiate, prepare, approve, and process change orders; conduct monthly job conferences; monitor monthly progress; provide liaison with affected utilities, railroads, communities, and the press; conduct semifinal and final inspections; and determine the final quantities for each contract item.
+The selected firm will also be expected to prepare current and final estimates for payment to contractors; negotiate, prepare, approve, and process change orders; conduct monthly job conferences; monitor monthly progress; provide liaison with utilities and the press; conduct semifinal and final inspections; and determine the final quantities for each contract item.
 Affected agency coordination prior to and during construction may also be required.
 The Construction Management team will also be expected to handle public relations activities for the project, which would include but may not be limited to: development and maintenance of a project web site, press conferences, answering customer questions, informational brochures, and other duties as required.
-Project close-out activities, including as-built notation, and merging and purging of office and field files, will be required.
+Project close-out activities, including asbuilt notation, and merging and purging of office and field files, will be required.